Increasing rents under tenancy agreements is a delicate issue for landlords. So here are some pointers to help you navigate this situation.

 In making such determination, the Tribunal is to disregard any increase in the value of the property by

-reason of any improvements carried out by the tenant, which the tenant was not obliged to carry out,
+reason of any improvements carried out by the tenant, which the tenant did not have to carry out,

 and any reduction in value of the property by reason of any failure on the part of the tenant to comply

 Challenging the agreed rent

 Aside from any increases in the rent, an assured shorthold tenant can apply to the Tribunal, if they are

 unhappy with the initially agreed rent, under Section 22 of the 1998 Act.
 Tenants must make this application within 6 months of entering the tenancy.

 This procedure does not apply to assured tenants who are not shorthold tenants.
 The Tribunal will only make a determination if there are a sufficient number of similar properties let on similar tenancies in the locality and the rent payable is “significantly higher” than the market rent, having regard to the rents for those other properties.